 Volcano is a Japanese melodic thrash metal band that has its roots all the way back to 1993 and they are pretty awesome!
 Their 2000 debut album called Violent is an example of this.
 While bands such as Ritual Carnage focus more on playing music that is heavy and they have louder and more of the screaming type vocals, Volcano has more melody in their music and the vocals are more of the screeching type.
 I don’t mean to say that the vocals consist of a cat screeching but the vocals are more suited to thrash metal.

-Track listing for the album called Violent
+Track listing for the band Volcano's Debut Album Called Violent

 - The Present

 - Brain Dance

 - I Am What

 - Devil May Care Boy

 The Song Called Ghost is one of the Early Highlights of This Album